 I grew up 20 minutes south of downtown Kansas City with a family of history dorks, music lovers and stubborn-by-natures.
 Picture your classic, perfectly dysfunctional Kansas family — we have a special knack for inhabiting each other's pet peeves.

-I spend the bulk of my time with my incredible girlfriend, the rest of my family and friends, as well as writing and listening to music.
+I spend the bulk of my time with family and friends, as well as writing and listening to music.
 I'm a Steelers fan and a Mizzou Tiger raised as a Kansas Jayhawk.

 I love music like everyone else and I'm a listener who finds enjoyment in every genre.
 Books are another staple, and I have a keen interest in anything to do with F. Scott Fitzgerald, Kurt Vonnegut, Emily Dickinson, political philosophy, legal application and modern fiction.